How do I log into Bloomberg?

 Bloomberg Market Concepts is an e-Learning opportunity that will help you learn about financial markets, familiarize yourself with many core functions of a Bloomberg terminal, and earn a certificate of completion that you can list in our CV and your LinkedIn profile.
 All current SFU students, instructors, and staff are able to complete the BMC program for free.

 See the Course Overview brochure for more details on BMC certification.
-Bloomberg also offers an ESG certificate, either online or our our terminal.
+Bloomberg also offers an ESG certificate, available online or on our terminal.
 The tips below on BMC access, etc. apply equally to ESG certification.

 General BMC tips